Encarna Sánchez: Life and radio shows

 In 1970, Encarna accepted a contract in Mexico and later worked for stations in the Dominican Republic and Los Angeles while she was studying radio production for the ABC network.
-She married a company manager in Los Angeles but they divorced after three years and she decided to come back to Spain at a time when the country was moving towards democracy, two years after Franco’s death in 1975.
+She married a company manager in Los Angeles, but they divorced after three years.

-Though relatively popular in Madrid and Barcelona when she returned to Spain, Encarna was not a 'coast-to-coast' radio host yet, as Luis del Olmo, who had a program with that name, already was.
-That changed when she signed for COPE in 1981, a network she would not leave until her death.
+She returned to Spain in 1978, where she became a "national celebrity" in that year after beginning to host Encarna de noche (Encarna at night) in Radio Miramar, Barcelona.

-In the period 1978-81 she was the queen of the nights with her Encarna de Noche show (Encarna at night) in Radio Miramar, Barcelona.
-Then she hosted Directamente Encarna (Directly Encarna) in the early evenings since 1981.
+She signed with COPE in September 1983, staying with the network until her death.
+There, from October 1984, she hosted Directamente Encarna (Directly Encarna) in the early evenings.
+The program remained on air until her passing in 1996.

-During the last years of her life, she faced lung cancer in her typical challenging brave hard-working mood.
-For some months, in her four-year fight, she flew daily to Switzerland for treatment in the morning to be at her desk in Madrid at 4 p.m. for the millions who had made it into a habit to tune into COPE to listen to the four-hour show.
+During the last four years of her life, she faced lung cancer.
+For some months she flew daily to Switzerland for treatment in the morning to be at her desk in Madrid at 4 p.m. for the millions who had made it into a habit to tune into COPE to listen to the four-hour show.